Skip to content

 For self-signed certificates:

-- DNSWEAVER_<PROVIDER>_TLS_SKIP_VERIFY=true
+- DNSWEAVER_{INSTANCE}_INSECURE_SKIP_VERIFY=true

 Or add the CA certificate to dnsweaver's trust store.